QureGenAI-Biotech/TyxonQ/docs/source/quickstart.rst

 **Density Matrix Simulator:**

-Density matrix simulator ``tc.DMCircuit`` simulates the noise in a full form, but takes twice qubits to do noiseless simulation.
-The API is the same as ``tc.Circuit``.
+Density matrix simulator ``tq.DMCircuit`` simulates the noise in a full form, but takes twice qubits to do noiseless simulation.
+The API is the same as ``tq.Circuit``.

 .. code-block:: python

     def noisecircuitdm():
-        dmc = tc.DMCircuit(1)
+        dmc = tq.DMCircuit(1)
         dmc.x(0)
         dmc.thermalrelaxation(
             0, t1=300, t2=400, time=1000, method="ByChoi", excitedstatepopulation=0